JoaKing08/Town-Of-Us-JK/README.md

 The Soul Collector is a Neutral role with his own team, as well as an ability to transform into another role.\
 The Soul Collector has one ability, which allows them to reap other players bodies.\
 If there are no direct killers alive, Soul Collector Reaps one soul each meeting.\
+Depending on settings Soul Collector will see arrows to bodies.\
 Once set amount of bodies are reaped, the Soul Collector becomes Death.\
 The Death is a unkillable force which can only be killed by being voted out, even their lover dying won't kill them.\
-Death has the most powerful ability in the game, which kills all not Apocalypse players.
+Death has the most powerful ability in the game, which kills all not Apocalypse players.\
+The Death's ability also activates immediately after meeting.\
 The Apocalypse needs to be the last killers alive to win the game.

 ### Game Options